Gemma Beadsworth: Junior national team

 Beadsworth has represented Australia on the junior national level.
 In 2004, she was a member of the team that toured Europe in July and August.
 In 2005, she was on the junior side that competed in the VI FINA World Junior Championships in Perth, in January.
 She was a member of the junior national side at the 2007 FINA U20 World Championships in Porto, Portugal, one of only two Western Australians on the team and the team captain.
 Australia won the Championship.

 Olympics

 As a 20-year-old, Beadsworth was one of four women from Western Australia who were members of the 2008 Summer Olympics squad.
 In the opening game of pool play, in which Australia beat Greece 8–6, she scored four goals.
 Her team ended up in the bronze medal match after losing 8–9 to the United States in the semi-finals and playing against Hungary for the bronze.

+At the 2016 Rio de Janeiro Olympics, she made her third Olympic appearance.
+Although Australia did not reach the podium, the team finished sixth.